-Note: The (CE) suffix mentioned alongside the (provisional) rating symbol indicates that the rated instrument/facility is to be backed by some form of explicit credit enhancement.
+Note: The (CE) suffix mentioned alongside the [ICRA]A rating symbol indicates that the rated instrument/facility is to be backed by some form of explicit credit enhancement.
 This rating is specific to the rated instrument/facility, its terms and structure and does not represent ICRA's opinion on the general credit quality of the entity concerned.
-The above table also captures ICRA's opinion on (a) the rating if the pending actions/documents are not completed, and (b) the rating without factoring in the proposed explicit credit enhancement
+The above table also captures ICRA's opinion on the rating without factoring in the proposed explicit credit enhancement